woman in a field

 Resiliency is so important for recovering your health.

-Whether you choose to support yourself with some of the nervous system practices you learned about or some of the nervines and adaptogens, I hope you’ll get more resilient every day!
+Whether you choose to support yourself with some of the nervous system practices you learned about or some of the nervines and adaptogens, we hope you’ll get more resilient every day!

 Wishing you well!